-Do You Need to encrypt your emails?
+Do you need to encrypt your emails?

 Whenever you send or receive an email, you must connect through the Internet to an email service provider/email server.
 The reality is most email service providers do not implement any security measures or privacy protection, whatsoever.
 As a result, everything you send to or receive from your email service provider is not secure.
 This includes sensitive information such as your username, password, email messages, and shared file attachments.